 The Inter99 Trial

-In 1999 Danish researchers started the Inter99 Trial, a very large and ambitious randomized study in order to address the question whether systematic screening of risk factors for heart disease followed by repeated lifestyle counseling would affect the development of coronary heart disease on a population level.
-The results, which are highly interesting and important, were recently published in The BMJ.
+In 1999 Danish researchers started the Inter99 Trial, a very large and ambitious randomized study to address the question whether systematic screening of risk factors for heart disease followed by repeated lifestyle counseling would affect the development of coronary heart disease on a population level.
+The results, which are highly interesting and relevant, were recently published in The BMJ.

 A total 61.301 people in the Copenhagen area were randomized to an intervention group or a control group and followed for ten years.
 People allocated to the intervention group were invited to the Research Centre for Prevention and Health and were screened with a comprehensive questionnaire, physical measurements, blood sample and glucose tolerance test.